 1 cup of diced yellow bell pepper, 1-inch dice

-1 cup of diced onion, 1-inch diced
+1 cup of onion, 1-inch diced

 1/2 cup of carrots, 1-inch dice